aehrc/sql-on-fhir-evaluation/README.md

-# Using SQL on FHIR to reproduce the results of study on racial and differences in oxygen supplementation
+# SQL on FHIR - MIMIC-IV Study Replication

 This in an example of using SQL on FHIR view in combination with ANSI SQL queries to qualitatively reproduce selected results of the study: [Assessment of